 The Perfect Bin

-Take a look at one of my bins.
-It is simple and efficient.
-These worms survived for 3 years in the bin you see pictured.
-They were then transferred to a larger bin so I could increase my composting.
+Take a look at these simple and efficient bins.
+We have seen worms survive for three years in the bin you see pictured before being transferred to a larger bin for increased composting.

 03 of 05